Slideshow image

 2 Comments

-Anne Marie LeGrand over 3 years ago
+Anne Marie LeGrand almost 4 years ago

 I have met Sally and Walter through Olive and others at St. Andrew's and I knew some of their study but I loved hearing the rest.
 Best wishes and I know you will be missed in the Miramichi.

-Jim Kendall over 3 years ago
+Jim Kendall almost 4 years ago

 Sally and Walter, Thank you so much for sharing your story.
 It is amazing how God has worked in your lives.